Links

 Click Enforce on the top banner of the Infinity Portal.

-Advanced option in AppSec Gateways - Limit only according to IP addresses
+Advanced option in CloudGuard WAF's AppSec Gateways - Limit only according to IP addresses

-AppSec Gateway deployments provide a Check Point-managed reverse proxy as part of the deployment.
-It is possible to configure an AppSec Gateway to enforce rate limit by using the reverse proxy settings.
+CloudGuard WAF's AppSec Gateway deployments provide a Check Point-managed reverse proxy as part of the deployment.
+It is possible to configure a CloudGuard WAF AppSec Gateway to enforce rate limit by using the reverse proxy settings.
 As the Reverse Proxy server does not have access to the agent's parsing capabilities, the rate limit in this case is done only using source IP addresses as the key to count requests.

-To configure rate limit using this enforcement method, go to your AppSec Gateway profile in Cloud->Profiles and open the Advanced tab.
+To configure rate limit using this enforcement method, go to your CloudGuard WAF AppSec Gateway profile in Policy->Profiles and open the Advanced tab.
 In the Advanced Settings table add the following key-value: agent.rpmanager.enableNginxRateLimit : true

 Click "Enforce Policy".